porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ## Content

-The Textarea can contains the following sub-components:
+The Textarea may contain the following sub-components:

 - **Label**
 Label text (≤ 20 characters) is used to inform users as to what information is requested for a Textarea.
 Every Textarea should have a label.